PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 19:11:14
+Last updated: 2024-04-05 19:11:48
-Random Quote: I am one far more accustomed to demanding answers, fool, than to giving them. - Thor
+Random Quote: I don't need to be good at Math, I have beautiful hair. - Missy